 Current research in Coller’s lab focuses on multiple areas of platelet physiology.
 Among them is the genetic disorder Glanzmann thrombasthenia, which produces hemorrhage as a result of an abnormality of the platelet αIIbβ3 receptor.
 Coller and his lab members are studying the precise genetic and protein abnormalities responsible for the disease, as well as variants in the genes for the receptor (ITGA2B and ITGB3) identified in the general population by next-generation sequencing.

 Other areas of blood and platelet physiology that the lab studies include:

 Integrin structure and activation.
 Integrins, including platelet αIIbβ3 and αVβ3, are transmembrane glycoprotein receptors.
-Through site-directed mutagenesis, molecular dynamics, cryo-electron microscopy, and x-ray crystallography studies, the lab studies the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligands.
+Through site-directed mutagenesis, molecular dynamics, cryo-electron microscopy, hydrogen-deuterium exchange, and x-ray crystallography studies, the lab studies the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligands.
 Most recently, cryo-EM has led to atomic-level, three-dimensional reconstructions of the complex between αIIbβ3 and abciximab and a monoclonal antibody that activates the receptor.

 High-throughput screening and structure-guided design of a novel antiplatelet drug.
 The Coller lab identified a compound, RUC-1, that inhibits ligand binding to platelet αIIbβ3.
 Structure-guided modifications of it led to the development of another compound, RUC-4, that is approximately 100 times more potent and has a novel mechanism of action as a pure antagonist.
 RUC-4 (generic name zalunfiban) is currently in late-phase human testing for prehospital therapy for myocardial infarction.

 Platelet TGF-β1.The Coller lab discovered that platelet TGF-β1can be activated by shear forces, and studies are under way to assess the biological significance of this finding in several model systems.

 Integrin αVβ3.
-With support from the Tri-Institutional Therapeutic Discovery Institute and the Robertson Therapeutic Development Fund, the Coller lab is developing pure antagonist anti-αVβ3 drugs with the goal of studying their impact on a variety of pathological processes, including sickle cell disease, osteoporosis, and herpes virus infection.
+The Coller lab is developing pure antagonist anti-αVβ3 drugs with the goal of studying their impact on a variety of pathological processes, including sickle cell disease, osteoporosis, and herpes virus infection.